chowhao/unopro/README.md

 ### Introduce

-Command line to program 28cxx eeprom by arduino uno
+Command line to program 28cxx eeprom by arduino uno Sometimes, we need to burn file to eeprom, burn the tool like (tl886 ii plus) is expensive, we can make a programmer by ourselves

-This is a command line tool to program 28cxx eeprom chip by arduino uno, It can program the 28c256 eeprom chip rightly now
+So, I choose the arduino uno to make a eeprom programmer, this is a command line tool to program 28cxx eeprom chip by arduino uno
+It can program the 28c256 eeprom chip right now

 #### First Part

 ##### schematic
-The schematic is as flllows
+The schematic is very simple, it just consists of two 74hc595 chip, you can even build it on breadboard, the detail is as flllows
 <img src="https://github.com/2076625923/arduino-programmer/blob/main/sch.png" width="450" height="270">

 #### Second Part